JuliaLang/www.julialang.org/soc/ideas-page.md

 ## Web stack / networking improvements

-Julia's web and higher-level networking framework is largely consolidated within the JuliaWeb github organization.
+Julia's web and higher level networking framework is largely consolidated within the JuliaWeb github organization.
 The packages there are in need of updates, bug fixes, and general improvements in robustness by individuals who are well-versed in networking fundamentals and behavior of higher-level protocols.
 In some cases, the bugs can be traced back to issues with the underlying C frameworks that provide the primary functionality.
 Where possible and where security / auditability concerns are not an issue, native Julia code should be preferred over external libraries.

 In addition, there are packages offering identical functionality.
 A rationalization and standardization of these packages as well as the underlying C frameworks is required to provide a consistent interface to applications wishing to communicate using standard network protocols.